mlsmzk/data-science-work/challenges/c08-structures-assignment.md

   - It is difficult to say what the exact shape of the distribution should be; it peaks in the middle, so it looks slightly normal, but it would be hard to argue for that with some strengths erring on the lower end of the spectrum.
-So it could be left-skewed as well.
+So it could be left-skewed like a lognormal as well.
 Given the number of data points, it would be hard to draw conclusions about the shape.
 - Assuming the scopus is the strength of an individual part made from this aluminum alloy, is the observed variability real or induced?
   - The variability is real because it is not an introduced property of